 Because of conversion and grace, God uses the individuality of each person in order to impart gifts, skills, or aptitudes.
 They do not have to be great qualities, as humans would view them, but God sees them with the perspective of the Master Builder.

-"For I wish that all men were even as I myself.
-But each one has his own gift from God, one in this manner and another in that."
-(1Corinthians 7:7)
+For I wish that all men might be even as myself, but each one has his own gift from God; one is this way, and another is that way (1Corinthians 7:7, HBFV throughout).

-"But the fruit of the Spirit is LOVE, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
-Against such there is no law."
-(Galatians 5:22 - 23)
+But the fruit of the Spirit is love, joy, peace, long-suffering, kindness, goodness, faith, meekness, self-control; against such things there is no law (Galatians 5:22 - 23).